Octopus Electric Vehicles Logo

 Home charging of EVs

 Home charging is by far the cheapest way to charge.
 This is especially true if you have a specific smart electric vehicle energy tariff like Intelligent Octopus Go.
+And even more true if you lease an EV with us, as you get access to a discounted energy tariff, saving you an extra 1p on cheaper off-peak rates.

 It's slower than other ways to charge with 15-30 miles added per hour, taking around 8-10 hours from a completely empty battery, but as most charging is done overnight this is hardly getting in the way of your travel plans.
 We should also add that similar to a petrol vehicle it will be very rare that your battery is completely empty.
 On average a UK driver drives 20 miles a day, with the average electric car range being 194 miles.
 You should still charge your car when you can.